 Before Pentagram, Derek led Love&Partners, a design practice focused on brand strategy and identity for commercial and cultural clients.
 The work emphasized cohesion, refinement, and strong concepts, building brands with clarity and purpose.

-The platform grew fast.
-In 2014, Miami Magazine named it the best site for culture.
+Infraculture launched in 2013 to bring the city’s leading cultural institutions and serious programming into one clear, accessible place.
+The goal was direct: make the work visible and easy to find.
+The platform grew quickly and was named the best site for culture by Miami Magazine in 2014.
 It carried programming across architecture, culinary arts, environmental work, film, lectures, literary arts, performing arts, visual arts, and workshops.
-After four years of service, the landscape shifted.
-Cultural access became broader and more public.
-With that growth, Infraculture completed its role and was deactivated in 2017.
+As cultural access became broader and more public, Infraculture completed its role and was deactivated in 2017.

 Client: Infraculture; Studio: Love&Partners; Creative Director, Designer, Namer: Derek Love; Partners: Ashley Melisse Abess, Alexander Cohen; Web Developer: Daria Riabchenko; Typefaces: Audree, Balance; Years: 2013 to 2017.